NateTheGreat68/steam-ded-server/README.md

         * `STEAM_UID` Optional; default is 999.
 The UID for the steam user.
         * `STEAM_GID` Optional; defualt is 999.
 The GID for the steam user's group.
         * `VALIDATE_APP` Optional; default is "never".
 Choices are "never", "once", "always".
 Determines whether to run file validation after updating; this can sometimes overwrite configuration files, so use at your own risk.
+        * `APP_DIR` Optional; default is "".
+This is a subdirectory of "/app" if given as a relative path, or taken absolutely otherwise.
+It is where the app will be stored.
-        * `APP_EXEC` Optional; default is "/app/.app_exec".
-This can be the executable server file, a bash script, or anything else executable. `/app/.app_exec` will not exist by default, so it can be symlinked to the server executable or shell script (useful if you don't know the exact filepath to execute when setting up the container).
+        * `APP_EXEC` Optional; default is ".app_exec"; will be parsed to "$APP_DIR/$APP_EXEC" if given as a relative path, or taken absolutely otherwise.
+This can be the executable server file, a bash script, or anything else executable.
+The file will not exist by default, so it can be symlinked to the server executable or shell script (useful if you don't know the exact filepath to execute when setting up the container).
 1. `Volumes` Tab:
     1. `Volumes` Add two volumes:
         * `<path to or name of steam volume>:/steam`